Skip nav to main content.

 Post-call surveys are an effective way to get an understanding of your agents’ performance and how your customers are feeling.
 Through your IVR system, you can seamlessly direct a consumer through an automated feedback survey at the end of their conversation with an agent.
 In this post-call survey, you can ask a variety of questions about the customer’s experience and how well the agent assisted them.

-Access to raw customer feedback allows you to fine-tune your call center — increasing satisfaction and loyalty.
+Access to raw customer feedback allows you to fine-tune your contact center — increasing satisfaction and loyalty.

 Hearing from your customers if your agent was prepared to solve an issue or whether or not they felt valued as a customer can instantly shed light on any areas that need improvement.
 Whether it’s a problem with a specific agent or the need for supplemental training in a specific topic, implementing a post-call survey is one of the best ways to get useful feedback.